yaronf/I-D/STAR/draft-ietf-acme-star.md

 set to hours, days, or even weeks in the future.
 Any revocation that happens before the time in nextUpdate goes unnoticed by the RP.

+One situation where the lack of explicit revocation could create a security risk to the IdO is when the Order is created with start-date some appreciable amount of time in the future.
+Recall that when authorizations have been fulfilled, the Order moves to the "valid" state and the star-certificate endpoint is populated with the first cert ({{fig-order-state-transitions-ext}}).
+So, if an attacker manages to get hold of the private key as well as of the first (post-dated) certificate, there is a time window in the future when they will be able to successfully impersonate the IdO.
+Note that cancellation is pointless in this case.
+In order to mitigate the described threat, it is RECOMMENDED that IdO place their Orders at a time that is close to the Order's start-date.

 More discussion of the security of STAR certificates is available in
 {{Topalovic}}.